Lehrter-Lab/Raw-Data-Processing/README.md

 ## Preprocessor Script
 Python alternative for Shimadzu TOC-V script with additional functionality for all other water quality analytes.

+## Olivia-Bot
+This script grabs preprocessor script output for TNDOC and compares it to the master sheet (you need to download this yourself).
+It then updates the sheet with any new values from the preprocessor output and returns it as a new spreadsheet.

 ## Shimadzu TOC-V scripts
 ShimadzuTOC-V is deprecated.
 DICTNDOC should be used instead for TOC-V data.